-However, when I first heard about the Sherry Marathon in Jerez de la Frontera I couldn’t resist.
-A run around the vineyards with the chance to sample local delicacies and partake of a sherry or two en route – definitely my kind of exercise!!
+Not long after we moved to Spain I heard about the Sherry Marathon in Jerez de la Frontera and knew I had to take part.
+A run around the vineyards with the chance to sample local delicacies and partake of a sherry or two en route – I’ll drink to that!

-I hadn’t done any cross country running since I was at school and was totally unprepared for just how hilly the vineyards were – let’s just say quite a lot of walking was involved on the uphill sections!
-It’s also not a race for chasing a personal best – apart from the temptation to stop for a snack and a wee tipple, there were just too many photo opportunities along the way to act as a distraction (and the ideal chance to get my breath back).
+This is also not a race for chasing a personal best – apart from the temptation to stop for a snack and a wee tipple, there are just too many photo opportunities along the way to act as a distraction (which, for me, were also the ideal chance to get my breath back).

 The organisers also put on various activities over the weekend including guided tours of the vineyards, sherry tasting sessions and flamenco shows.